-Since 1999, the ESS Artist Residency Program has facilitated the creation of over 48 new works involving the exploration of sound.
+Since 1999, the ESS Artist Residency Program has facilitated the creation of 58 new works involving the exploration of sound.
 Audio art, experimental music, installation, cinema, performing arts, and radio art have all been represented in the roster of former ARP recipients.

-ESS is extremely pleased to announce the next installment of the Artist Residency Program, thanks once again to a generous Art Works grant from the National Endowment for the Arts.
+ESS is extremely pleased to announce the next installment of the Artist Residency Program, thanks once again to a generous grant from the National Endowment for the Arts Art Works Program.